-Among the methods of qualitative research (Starks & Trinidad, 2007) I adopted the grounded theory method.
-This method who draws from Blumer interactionism theory (1969, in: Wells, 1995) and was originally developed by Glaser and Strauss (1967), asserts using inductive reasoning while conducting constant comparison of empirical data collected systemically throughout the research can provide the investigator a contextual understanding of the social structures from the perspective of social actors.
-This approach which clearly match the research paradigm is widely used in health research and is also equipped to investigate power relations in society (Lichterman, 2002).
-However, because the “pure” original perspective of grounded theory method asserts the investigator should arrive to the field without presumptions and only draw conclusions from the field itself, I adopted a more recent perception of this method.
-Contemporary scholarly argued the investigator always arrives with her or his own perceptions on the field and ask his research questions from his perspective (Corbin & Strauss, 2015 p.17-27).
-As I was set to investigate not just social structures but their discriminative practices, I clearly came with hypothesis to the field; therefore, I adopted more current approach to grounded theory method that was better suited for this research.
+Among the methods of qualitative research (Starks & Trinidad, 2007), I adopted the grounded theory method.
+This method, which draws on Blumer’s interactionism theory (1969, in: Wells, 1995), was originally developed by Glaser and Strauss (1967) and holds that using inductive reasoning while constantly comparing empirical data collected systemically throughout the research can provide the investigator with a contextual understanding of the social structures from the perspective of social actors.
+This approach, which clearly matched the research paradigm adopted in this study, is widely used in health research and is also equipped to investigate power relations in society (Lichterman, 2002).
+However, because the “pure” original perspective of the grounded theory method insists that the investigator should arrive at the field without presumptions and only draw conclusions from the field itself, I adopted a more recent iteration of this method.
+Contemporary scholars argue that investigators always approach a field conditioned by their own subjectivity and naturally will pose research questions arising from their own perspective (Corbin & Strauss, 2015 pp.17–27).
+As I set out to investigate not just the social structures, but also associated discriminatory practices, I clearly arrived with a hypothesis.
+Therefore, I adopted a more current approach to the grounded theory method that was better suited to this research.

-Since qualitative (and some might argue also quantitative) analysis in spite executed with precise methods is affected by the researcher observation (Clarke, 2007), it is crucial to position the researcher, myself in this case, on the field of investigation to enhance the sincerity, the credibility (Tracy, 2010) and the reflectivity (Mays & Pope, 2000) of the research.
-Apart from being a Jewish man from mixed Ashkenazy-Mizrahi origin, that grew in a middle-high income family in the geographical center of Israel, and that his parents immigrated from Argentina, additional two aspects of in my personal biography affected my position on the investigated field.
-The first aspect is my medical education.
-In parallel to conduction of this research I was enrolled in medical school and absorbed the values and most importantly the unfortunate imbedded perceptions that disability and specifically autism is a disease that should be eliminated.
+Since qualitative (and some might argue also quantitative) analysis, in spite of being executed with precise methods, is affected by researcher observations (Clarke, 2007), it is crucial to position the researcher, myself in this case, in the field of investigation to enhance the credibility of the results (Tracy, 2010) and their reflectivity (Mays & Pope, 2000).
+Apart from being a Jewish man from mixed Ashkenazi-Mizrahi origin, who grew up in a middle-high income family in the geographical center of Israel, and whose parents immigrated from Argentina, two additional aspects of my personal biography affected my position in terms of the investigated field.
+The first was my medical education.
+While conducting this research, I was enrolled in medical school and had absorbed the values and, most importantly, the unfortunately embedded perception in the field of medicine that disability and, specifically, autism is a disease that should be eliminated.
 The medical model of disability (MMD) endorsed as part of my training as a physician clearly affected my position entering the field.
-The second aspect in my personal biography that affected my perspective is my past experiences in social activism with oppressed communities in the Israeli society, including with public housing residents, Palestinians, non-Jewish immigrant workers, unionized Israeli workers, women and more.
-While the adoption of the MMD had clearly shifted to the social model owing to the long discussions I had with advisory committee members and reshaped my perceptions; the critical perspective on social structures I gained throughout my activism have clearly shaped my observation of the autism field.
-These aspects I believe are the most essentials aspects of my personal habitus that the reader requires in order to understand my perspectives on the investigated field.
+The second aspect of my personal biography that affected my perspective was my past experiences in social activism with oppressed communities in Israeli society, including public housing residents, Palestinians, non-Jewish immigrant workers, unionized Israeli workers, women and more.
+While my adherence to the medical model of disability had clearly shifted toward the social model, owing to the long discussions I had with advisory committee members, which reshaped my perceptions, the critical perspective on social structures I gained through my activism clearly shaped my observations of the autism field.
+These aspects, I believe, are the most essential features of my personal habitus that the reader should be aware of in order to understand my perspectives on the investigated field.

 2.3.1.
 Procedure of data collection

-To sets of qualitative data were collected for the research, that complement each other.
-The first primary data was in depth interviews with autistics, guardians of autistics, and professional working in the field.
-The second data collection was treated as secondary qualitative data and was aimed at depicting the policy process and the historical context of the field in Israel.
-The followings describe the procedures of data collection for the qualitative phase.
+Two complementary sets of qualitative data were collected for the research.
+The first primary data source was in-depth interviews with autistic people, guardians of autistic people, and professionals working in the field.
+The second data source was treated as secondary qualitative data and was aimed at describing the policy process and the historical context of the field in Israel.
+The following sections describe the procedures of data collection for the qualitative phase.

 2.3.1.1.
-In depth interviews
+In-depth interviews